brianlong/www.validators.app/client_scripts/README.md

 data from nodes in the cluster and then send the data to our collector API endpoint.

-On the Solana testnet, we are asking validators to contribute ping times from their node to the other nodes in the cluster.
+On the Solana testnet, we are asking validators to contribute ping times from their node to the other nodes in the cluster every 15 minutes.
 The ping data can be used to build a network graph of cluster nodes with edges showing the minimum, average, & maximum ping times between the node pair.
 The ping times might also help us see correlations between network and validator performance.
 As a validator, this data can also help you trouble-shoot performance problems if they arise.

 Prerequisites:
   - Create a user account on https://www.validators.app